danielkagemann/house-compare/README.md

 ## features

 - add whats new screen/info screen
-- set real estate data manually or from idealista html
+- set real estate data manually or from idealista and thinkspain html
 - possibility to add coordinates instead of location
-- export and import of data
 - storage in browser
 - store your favorite collection
 - comparison of real estates by user selection (up to 3)